dkimhw/launch_school/js_109/resources.md

   - I am not sure how much type conversions we need to know - worth reading through the JS101
 - how passing an argument into a function may or may not permanently change the value that a variable contains or points to
   - Initial Draft Done (need follow-up)
-- **working with Strings, Arrays, and Objects.
-In particular, you should be thoroughly familiar with the basic Array iteration methods (`forEach`, `map`, `filter`, and `find`) and how to use Object methods to access the keys and values in an Object as an Array.**
+- working with Strings, Arrays, and Objects.
+In particular, you should be thoroughly familiar with the basic Array iteration methods (`forEach`, `map`, `filter`, and `find`) and how to use Object methods to access the keys and values in an Object as an Array.
+  - Initial Draft Done (refinement needed)
-- **understand that arrays are objects, and be able to determine whether you have an Array**
+- understand that arrays are objects, and be able to determine whether you have an Array
+  - Initial Draft Done (refinement needed)
 - understand the concepts of *pass-by-reference* and *pass-by-value*
   - Initial Draft Done (need follow-up)
 - [variables as pointers](https://launchschool.com/books/javascript/read/more_stuff#variablesaspointers)